NihadSquare/BatchRenamer/README.md

 ## 🖥 Installation

-If BatchRenamer_v1.8.5.exe doesn't work in you computer then you can use <b>BatchRenamer_v1.9.py</b>
+If BatchRenamer_v1.8.5.exe doesn't work on your compute,r then you can use <b>BatchRenamer_v1.8.5.py</b>
 Make sure your pc must have Python installed.

 ### 🔧 Requirements (For Python users)